wanderwallet/wander-cache/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It includes a cryptocurrency price caching service to work around CoinGecko API rate limits.
+It includes a cryptocurrency price caching service to work around API rate limits for:

+1. CoinGecko API - For general cryptocurrency prices (Arweave, etc.)
+2. Botega (via ao) - For specific token prices within the Arweave ecosystem

 ## Getting Started